Kurento/kurento/source/features/events.rst

 10. ``IceGatheringDone``.

-    When all candidate pairs have been tested, no more work is left to do for the ICE agent.
+    When all candidate pairs have been tested, no more work is left to do for the ICE Agent.
 The gathering process is finished.

 11. ``IceComponentStateChanged`` (State: *Ready*).